Bath, Somerset: Tourism

 Bath is popular with tourists all year round.
 An entertainer is performing in front of Bath Abbey; the Roman Baths are to the right.

-One of Bath's principal industries is tourism, with annually more than one million staying visitors and 3.8 million day visitors.
+One of Bath's principal industries is tourism; in 2011 there were annually more than one million staying visitors and 3.8 million day visitors.
 The visits mainly fall into the categories of heritage tourism and cultural tourism, aided by the city's selection in 1987 as a World Heritage Site in recognition of its international cultural importance.
-All significant stages of the history of England are represented within the city, from the Roman Baths (including their significant Celtic presence), to Bath Abbey and the Royal Crescent, to the more recent Thermae Bath Spa.
+All significant stages of the history of England are represented within the city, from the Roman Baths (with a significant Celtic presence), to Bath Abbey and the Royal Crescent, and the more recent Thermae Bath Spa.

-The size of the tourist industry is reflected in the almost 300 places of accommodation – including more than 80 hotels, two of which have 'five-star' ratings, over 180 bed and breakfasts – many of which are located in Georgian buildings, and two campsites located on the western edge of the city.
+The size of the tourist industry is reflected in the almost 300 places of accommodation as of 2009 – including more than 80 hotels, two of which had 'five-star' ratings, over 180 bed and breakfasts – many of which are in Georgian buildings – and two campsites on the western edge of the city.
 The city also has about 100 restaurants and a similar number of pubs and bars.

-Several companies offer open top bus tours around the city, as well as tours on foot and on the river.
+Bath was one of the first British cities to have open top bus tours.
+At least four operators offered different tours at one time but new regulations in 2006 left just the Bath Bus Company's two tours which use the international 'City Sightseeing' brand.
 Since the opening of Thermae Bath Spa in 2006, the city has attempted to recapture its historical position as the only town or city in the United Kingdom offering visitors the opportunity to bathe in naturally heated spring waters.
 In the 2010 Google Street View Best Streets Awards, the Royal Crescent took second place in the "Britain's Most Picturesque Street" award, first place being given to The Shambles in York.
 Milsom Street was also awarded "Britain's Best Fashion Street" in the 11,000-strong vote.